 Downtown development master plan

 In 2015, Main Street Winchester received a planning grant from the Clark County Community Foundation with the support of the Clark County Fiscal Court and the City of Winchester to create a plan for the future development and revitalization of beautiful, historic downtown Winchester.
-After a national search, and after carefully considering nearly 20 proposals, a group of community members chose CityVisions Associates, a renowned planning firm based in Louisville, to guide us through the process of creating a downtown development plan.
+After a national search, and after carefully considering nearly 20 proposals, a group of community members chose CityVisions Associates, an award-winning planning firm based in Louisville, to guide us through the process of creating a downtown development plan.
 CityVisions logged hundreds of hours in our community talking with residents, business owners, property owners and community leaders to learn about what we want for our future.
 They also conducted in-depth research and analysis of economic data to determine where we are and what gains we can make.

 To learn more about the Downtown Development Master Plan, check out this handy pocket guide!